Women in Nigeria: Prostitution and sex trafficking

+A few causes of prostitution in Nigeria have been attributed by scholars.
+They have especially credited poverty and unemployment among women, government corruption, international sex tourism, and gender inequality.
+Many Nigerian women are trafficked in prostitution both in the country and internationally.
+This is often done as a form of debt bondage or under threat of violence.
+Official statistics in 2001 found that 45,000 Nigerian women were trafficked internationally.

 Polygamy

 12 out of the 36 Nigerian states recognize polygamous marriages as being equivalent to monogamous marriages.
 All twelve states are governed by Islamic Sharia Law.
 The States, which are all northern, include the states of Bauchi, Borno, Gombe, Jigawa, Kaduna, Kano, Katsina, Kebbi, Niger, Sokoto, Yobe, and Zamfara which allows for a man to take more than one wife.